amakurin/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model contains dropout layers in order to reduce overfitting (model.py lines 78).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (init.py 42-51).The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was trained and validated on different data sets to ensure that the model was not overfitting (init.py 42-51).
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning